Brill-Noether theory of squarefree modules supported on a graph: Introduction

-In Section \ref{RR}, we describe the analogy between square-free modules and vector bundles.
+In Section \ref{RR}, we describe the analogy between squarefree modules and vector bundles.
 The main theorem of this section is the analogue of the Riemann--Roch theorem.
-We also give a bound of the degree of an indecomposable square-free module and the existence of some modules of a given degree and a given number of global sections.
+We also give upper and lower bounds for the degree of an indecomposable squarefree module.
+We also show the existence of indecomposable squarefree modules of degree $d$ with a one-dimensional space of sections, when $0 \leq d \leq g$, the genus of a graph, analogous the case of line bundles on a curve.

-In Section \ref{Jacobian}, we study square-free modules of multi-degree $(0,\dots,0)$ with support on a simplicial graph.
-We show that the dimension of the family of isomorphism classes of such modules are the genus of the simplicial graph, similar as for the moduli space of line bundles on a curve.
+In Section \ref{Jacobian}, we study squarefree modules of multi-degree $(0,\dots,0)$ with support on a simplicial graph.
+We show that the dimension of the family of isomorphism classes of such modules are the genus of the graph, similar as for the moduli space of line bundles on a curve.

-In Section \ref{BN}, we study $2$-connected simplicial graphs.
-We define effective and special square-free modules, and we define an analogue of the gonality and Clifford index.
-The main results are that the gonality has the same upper bound as in the classical case, and Clifford's theorem for simplicial graphs.
+In Section \ref{Go}, we define effective and special squarefree modules on two-connected graphs, and study the analogue of gonality.
+The main result is that the gonality has the same upper bound as in the classical case.
+In the last Section \ref{Cl} we prove Clifford's theorem

-\textbf{Acknowledgments.} I would like to thank Professor Gunnar Fl\o ystad for interesting discussions and valuable suggestions.
-I also thank Professor Frank-Olaf Schreyer for helpful comments during my stay at the University of Saarland.
+\textbf{Acknowledgments.} The second author thanks Professor Frank-Olaf Schreyer for helpful comments during his stay at the University of Saarland.
+We are also grateful to the referee for several suggestions to improve the paper, and for pointing out gaps in some of the original proofs.